Summary

 Colonial guilt

 The psychological burden carried by those who benefit from or participate in an oppressive system, even unwillingly.
-In Ibarra's case, he feels guilty for living comfortably abroad while his father suffered under Spanish colonial rule.
+In this chapter, Ibarra feels guilty for being away while his father suffered under Spanish colonial injustice.

 Modern Usage:

-We see this in people who feel guilty about their privilege while others in their community struggle with poverty or discrimination.
+We see this today when people feel guilty about family struggles they couldn't prevent, or when they succeed while others in their community struggle.

 Modern Usage: